eggzilla/TaxonomyTools/README.md

 while other retrieve the data directly from the [NCBI Entrez REST]() interface.
 It is planned to support both datasources with each tool.

+TaxonomyTools can be install via the Haskell package management system:

+    cabal install TaxonomyTools

 Currently following Tools are included and linked with their usage instructions:

 ###[Accessions2TaxIds](accessions2taxids.md)